 My formal piano education was from the Randy Potter School of Piano Technology, a complete correspondence home-study course in piano tuning, repairing, regulating, voicing, apprentice training and business practices.
 I graduated in the top 10%, earning Highest Honors award.

-I attended an intensive three-day skills-based course, “Grand Action Regulation in 37 Steps”, based on curriculum from Yamaha’s “The Little Red Schoolhouse”.
-Working with personal pianos, small group instruction and individual feedback the class focused on increase action control, even movement, maximizing the dynamic range and achieve the fastest speed of repetition available.
+I attended an intensive three-day skills-based course, “Grand Action Regulation in 37 Steps,” based on the curriculum from Yamaha’s “The Little Red Schoolhouse.”
+Working with personal pianos, small group instruction, and individual feedback, the class focused on increasing action control and even movement, maximizing the dynamic range, and achieving the fastest speed of repetition available.
 Participants were required to pass a final regulation skills assessment at the end of class.

 In 2011, Sandy and I were part of the PianoWorld.com European Piano Tour and got to visit several German and Austrian Piano Manufacturers.
 One such “Klaviermanufaktur” was Steingraeber & Söhne which impressed me by its limited output (about 100 pianos a year) and very few machines, mostly built by hand.
-From that visit, I’ve worked at securing an internship at the factory in Bayreuth, Germany and three years later was honored to be selected for such a rare opportunity.
+From that visit, I worked on securing an internship at the factory in Bayreuth, Germany, and three years later, I was honored to be selected for such a rare opportunity.

-Whilst at the factory, I was permitted to work on pianos in excess of $200,000 learning factory level building & preparation.
+While at the factory, I was permitted to work on pianos in excess of $200,000, learning factory-level building and preparation.
 Every single person working at the factory enjoyed their job and had no hesitation in sharing their knowledge with me, encouraging me to try different methods of piano work and also curious to learn how I did such work.
-What a fantastic time and one I am truly grateful to have experienced.
+What a fantastic time, and one I am truly grateful to have experienced.

-Renner USA is the exclusive representative of the world renowned Renner piano action and hammerheads for North and South America, made by the Louis Renner Company in Germany and hosts The Renner Academy.
-This one week comprehensive course, held in Scottsdale, Arizona, is designed for piano technicians to expand and perfect their knowledge of grand piano action replacement, repair, regulation, advance hammer selection, preparation, voicing, back action replacement and damper regulation.
+Renner USA is the exclusive representative of the world-renowned Renner piano action and hammerheads for North and South America, made by the Louis Renner Company in Germany, and hosts The Renner Academy.
+This one-week comprehensive course, held in Scottsdale, Arizona, is designed for piano technicians to expand and perfect their knowledge of grand piano action replacement, repair, regulation, advanced hammer selection, preparation, voicing, back action replacement, and damper regulation.
 Each student rebuilds their own piano action and operate the various jigs and machinery at the Renner USA technical shop.

 A system I truly believe in is the Piano Life Saver or Dampp-Chaser system that regulates the humidity level of your piano, keeping soundboards from cracking, ribs separating from the soundboard and ensuring all the wood pieces within the action and pin block do not dry out.
 I am a certified installer for Dampp-Chaser systems.

 Attended a five-day course in May 2017 on the Island of Martha’s Vineyard in Massachusetts at the workshop of David Stanwood, the creator Precision TouchDesign™.
-Grand action geometry theory was discussed and all the techniques to be used are trained.
-I brought an actual customers’ grand piano action to the course which was analyzed and a TouchDesign designed decided upon.
+Grand action geometry theory was discussed, and all the techniques to be used are trained.
+I brought an actual customer’s grand piano action to the course, which was analyzed, and a TouchDesign design was decided upon.
 At the end of the week, Stanwood Precision TouchDesign was used to reconfigure this, and any action, to a degree of perfect touch and tone that is higher than any achieved before.

 I am the only licensed Precision TouchDesign installer authorized by David Stanwood in Colorado.

-In developing international relationships with other piano technicians, in particular how eduction is done, I was interested in an online piano tuning school that provides such training around the world.
+In developing international relationships with other piano technicians, particularly in how education is done, I was interested in an online piano tuning school that provides such training worldwide.
 The Piano Technician Academy graciously allowed me to review their course and take the exam to become a Certified Piano Technician (CPT).
 An excellent course for those wanting to start a career in piano tuning and repair.

 In 2020, I joined the Queensland branch of the Australiasian Piano Tuners and Technicians Association (APTTA) formed in 1984 with over 300 professional members and branch associations in Western Australia, South Australia, Victoria, New South Wales, Queensland, and New Zealand.